nedwardzz/mixed_messages/README.md

 ## Execute Program

-Ensure you have node installed and are in the directory where mixedMessages.js resides `node mixedMessages.js`
+Ensure you have node installed and are in the directory where mixedMessages.js resides<br>
+`node mixedMessages.js`